The coliseum in Rome

 I hope the interview went well.

-Used when the main verb is in the past and the action is happening at the same time.
+Used when the main verb is in the past and the action is simultaneous or ongoing in relation to it:

 Pensavo che tu parlassi bene italiano.